Dehakin/Pathfinder/README.md

 - **Login** - Basic structure for login on homepage.
 - **Database** - Forms created that will send data about each character sheet to the server to be stored.
 - **WebSocket** - A page entirely dedicated to see other users' character sheets, in real-time (unimplemented as of yet).

+## CSS deliverable

+Utilizing CSS stylesheets and Bootstrap resources, I was able to style each page to be much more intuitive and visually appealing.

+- **Header** - Each HTML page includes a header with the name of the site and an aesthetically pleasing navigation bar to access each page.
+- **Main Body** - Each page's main body includes its relevant info (such as character details or TTRPG information) styled to be easy to read.
+Good contrast and use of colors helps distinguish one element from another.
+- **Footer** - Each page also includes a footer with my name and a link to my GitHub repository (which you have already noticed).
+- **Responsiveness** - Each page automatically removes its footer if the view height is too large.
+Prominent details on each page also dynamically resize when the view is changed.
+- **Elements** - Each page has a designated purpose with unique elements and appropriate placeholders for future content.
+- **Content** - Text and image content is present throughout all pages.